NQN-Discord/docs/src/users/aliases.md

 ### Deleting Aliases

-You can delete your aliases through the use of `/alias delete` or in the case of wanting to delete all of them `/alias delete_all`
+You can delete your aliases through the use of `/alias delete` or in case you want to delete all of them `/alias delete_all`